johentsch/ms3/paper/paper.md

-Despite being one of the most wide-spread score encoding formats, current score parsers [e.g., @Cancino-Chacon2022_PartituraPythonPackage; @Cuthbert2010_Music21ToolkitComputerAided; @Pugin2014_VerovioLibraryEngraving], do not handle it without first performing a lossy conversion to the musicXML format.
+Despite being one of the most wide-spread score encoding formats, current score parsers [e.g., @Cancino-Chacon2022_PartituraPythonPackage; @Cuthbert2010_Music21ToolkitComputerAided; @Pugin2014_VerovioLibraryEngraving], do not handle it without first performing a lossy conversion to the musicXML format[^1].
 The Python library `ms3` fills this gap.
 It loads the XML tree of a MuseScore file into working memory, computes the temporal positions of all encoded elements, and transforms those requested by the user into DataFrames [@Petersohn2021_DataframeSystemsTheory].
-The DataFrames can be used by other Python programs and scripts, or written to Tab-Separated Values (TSV) to enable processing with other software and facilitate version control[^1].
+The DataFrames can be used by other Python programs and scripts, or written to Tab-Separated Values (TSV) to enable processing with other software and facilitate version control[^2].
 The most typical aspects that users extract from a score are tables containing notes, measures (bars), metadata, and text labels, in particular those representing analytical annotations.
 Moreover, `ms3` allows the user to transform scores by removing analytical labels after their extraction or by (re-)inserting annotations from
 TSV files (whether previously extracted or generated from scratch).